-ENCORE URANIUM (previously POWERTECH/AZARGA) DOES NOT HAVE THE CRITICAL PERMITS OR LICENSES NEEDED TO MINE AND/OR START CONSTRUCTION.
+ENCORE ENERGY (through its subsidiary POWERTECH) DOES NOT HAVE THE CRITICAL PERMITS OR LICENSES NEEDED TO MINE AND/OR START CONSTRUCTION.
 IT NEEDS AT LEAST 10 PERMITS/LICENSES BEFORE IT CAN LEGALLY MINE URANIUM IN THE DEWEY-BURDOCK AREA LOCATED IN THE SOUTHWEST CORNER OF BLACK HILLS.

 DEWEY-BURDOCK URANIUM PROJECT